The Princess and the Thief

 “Oookay, somebody’s happy to see me.” she replied with a snicker, her grin growing a bit cockier as she studied the student before her.
 She waited just a moment, until Yan Sun’s smile wavered from hesitation, before pulling the Nexus out of her jacket pocket, showing it to her.
 “Relax.
 Said I’d bring it back, didn’t I…?”

 “Not gonna lie.
 I thought about keeping it.
-We… could really use one of these.” she said, shrugging her shoulders slightly as she studied the omni-tool, turning it over in her hand.
+We… could really use one of these.” the thief continued, shrugging her shoulders slightly as she studied the omni-tool, turning it over in her hand.
 “But… you helped me.
 Didn’t have to do that.
 Not gonna get you in trouble over it.”
 With those words she flashed a small smile and underhanded the omni-tool to Yan Sun, who… blinked as it impacted her chest, hands scrambling to catch it far too late.

 Yan Sun’s eyes went wide as she looked down at the device on the pavement.
-Changying just watched in disbelief.
 She hurriedly crouched down to pick it up.
 “Pleaseworkpleaseworkpleasework…” she chanted to herself as she went to activate the haptic interface.
 She let out a loud sigh of relief as she was greeted with the home screen.
 She gave the case itself a quick look-over.
 A little scuffed on one side, but hopefully no one would notice…

-Changying had a balled up hand over her mouth as Yan Sun stood back up, trying and failing to mask her laughter.
-It caused her embarrassment to return in full force.
+Changying, who had been watching in disbelief, balled up a hand over her mouth as Yan Sun stood back up, trying and failing to mask her laughter.
 “You good?”

 “Okay.
-You need to hand that thing in right away, or… you got some time?” she asked with a questioning raise of her eyebrow.
+You need to hand that thing in right away, or… you got some time?” the amused girl asked with a questioning raise of her eyebrow.